Dirt Squirts Kart Club

 Road course tracks will not have full course cautions unless there is a dangerous situation, this will be indicated by the main flagman waving the yellow, this will indicate a full course caution.
 All other situations will be handled with localized cautions.
 When a driver sees a caution flag on the road course, they are to proceed with extreme caution until they have made it safely past the hazard.
 Do not attempt to make a pass while in a localized caution zone.

 If the caution comes out during the final laps of the race, the field will line up for one attempt at a Green-White-Checkered finish.
+These laps can be in addition to the initial total lap count.

-DO NOT under any circumstance attempt pit maneuvers, brake checks and try to avoid tire contact as much as possible.
+DO NOT under any circumstance attempt pit maneuvers, brake checks, and try to avoid tire contact as much as possible.
 These Karts are going to hit one another, but everyone has invested a lot of time and money into their Karts, so it is expected that any contact outside the guidelines is unintentional.

 Blocking is only legal between Karts on the same lap, you can block in an attempt to stay on the lead lap, but it is illegal to block anyone that has lapped your Kart.
 If you have been lapped by the entire field you should not run the ideal line, at that point you should be on the outside of track and out of the way.